iron-software/IronPdf.Examples/how-to/cshtml-to-pdf-razor/README.md

     </div>
 </div>

-## From Razor Pages to PDFs
+## PDF Conversion of Razor Pages

-Ensure you have an ASP.NET Core Web App ready for transforming Razor pages into PDFs.
+Start by establishing an ASP.NET Core Web App project to enable the conversion of Razor pages to PDF documents.

-### Set Up a Model Class
+### Create a Model Class

-- Create a new folder named "Models" within your project.
+- Start by creating a new folder in your project titled "Models."
-- Within "Models", add a standard C# class named "Person" to model the data:
+- Inside this folder, introduce a standard C# class named "Person," which will be used to structure individual data records.
+Here’s the code snippet:

 ```cs
 namespace RazorPageSample.Models